jonmikeli/azureiotdevicesimulator5-dps/docs/Provisioning.md

 ### Priorities
 The first settings to be checked are environment variables.
-Command line settings overwrite any environment variables settings.
+Command line settings overwrite any setting provided by the environment variables.
 If no environment setting or command line parameters are provided, a configuration file is searched.

-### Environment variables
+### DPS Settings - environment variables
 The list of the environment variables to set are:
  - DPS_IDSCOPE, the Id Scope of the DPS
  - PRIMARY_SYMMETRIC_KEY, the primary pey of the DPS